 Fresh Air for Houseplants

 - Let your houseplants get some air and move them outside.
-Just make sure that they are in an area that has some shade and keep them our of direct sun.
+Just make sure that they are in an area that is shaded and keep them our of direct sun.
 Don’t take them out for the first time on a really hot day.
 Let them acclimate to warmer temps.

 Water Your Plants